 Seashore created his first audiometer prototype which was taken over by Stoelting.

-The department previously known as the Program in Mental and Moral Science and Didactics was renamed to the Department of Philosophy and Psychology.
+The department previously known as the Program in Mental and Moral Science and Didactics was renamed to the Department of Philosophy and Psychology with G.T.W as head.
 The department’s goal was to train specialists in the areas of “…reading disabilities and speech pathology.”

 • 1905